joshbegley/nyt-latest/README.md

 **Republicans Step Up Attacks on F.B.I. as It Investigates Trump**\
 `Historically, the F.B.I.’s critics have come from the left.
-But the bureau’s array of inquiries into former President Donald J. Trump have turned the tables.`\
+But the bureau’s array of inquiries into former President Donald J. Trump has turned the tables.`\
 https://nytimes.com/2022/12/28/us/politics/fbi-gop-attacks.html?searchResultPosition=1

 **Jack Whitten’s ‘Lost Chapter,’ Now at Dia:Beacon**\